bfh/moodle-qbank_bulkxmlexport/README.md

 This plugin requires Moodle 5.0.

-This is the version for Moodle 5.0, if you have Moodle 4.4 or 4.5 please use the appropriate version of this plugin.
+This is the version for Moodle 5.0, if you have Moodle 4.4 or 4.5 please use version 0.4 of this plugin.

 ## Motivation for this report